-If you’re wondering who I am, you can learn a little bit more about me here.
+My name is Constance Keene and you are visiting Epigrammarian.com, home of profoundly trivial stuff & nonsense.
+If you’re wondering who I am, you can learn a little bit more about me here

+I’m obsessed with epigrams, especially that one.
+(An epigram about epigrams?
+So ridiculously meta.)
 I collect other people’s epigrams like some ladies collect shoes.
 Or boyfriends.
 Or boyfriend’s shoes.
-(To each his own, I always say!)
-I’ve even been known to write my own and quote myself from time to time, although I know I’m not in league with greats like Dorothy Parker or the reigning King of the Epigram, Oscar Wilde.
+(To each his own, I say!)
+I’ve been known to write my own epigrams and quote myself too, although I know I’m not in league with greats like Dorothy Parker, or the reigning King of the Epigram, Oscar Wilde.